‘Supergirl’ Season 2 Casts Teri Hatcher, Kevin Sorbo As Mystery Villains

 Hatcher’s character could very well focus both characters’ priorities, and if she is indeed in charge of Cadmus, she is also in a position to blackmail the reformed Lena Luthor, daughter of Cadmus’s previous project director.

 Sorbo’s physique and screen presence most likely points to his character as an alien of some sort.
-That could mean alien make-up is in his immediate future, but there’s another possibility to consider.
-In the episode “Supergirl Lives,” as the D.E.O. is rescuing Supergirl and Mon-El from Roulette’s human trafficking ring, a Dominator (the alien race featured in the massive Arrowverse crossover “Invasion!” earlier this season) prevented another alien from killing Mon-El, saying he is “not to be harmed.”
+That could mean alien makeup is in his immediate future, but there’s another possibility to consider.
+In the episode “Supergirl Lives,” as the D.E.O. is rescuing Supergirl and Mon-El from Roulette’s human trafficking ring, a Dominator (the alien race featured in the massive Arrow-verse crossover “Invasion!” earlier this season) prevented another alien from killing Mon-El, saying he is “not to be harmed.”

 It’s a small moment, but one that is clearly setting up a twist for Mon-El later this season.
 As with Supergirl last season, this twist might be that not everyone from Mon-El’s home planet of Daxam is dead.
 Sorbo could easily play another member of Daxam’s royal family (likely the king, given Sorbo’s stature both physically and as a veteran genre TV actor) who comes to Earth in search of Mon-El.
 Such a role would also virtually guarantee a run-in with Cadmus, tying both villains together in either a deadly alliance or a devastating clash of titans.